Nexmo/station/_documentation/vonage-business-cloud/vbc-apis/getting-started/subscribe-api.md

 ![Screenshot showing how to subscribe your Application to the Provisioning API](/assets/images/vbc/subscribe-api.png)

 > By subscribing to the Provisioning API, your Application now has the correct privileges to use the Account, Extension and User APIs.
-Look at the Building Blocks for each API to learn how to use them.
+Look at the code snippets for each API to learn how to use them.